alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

-We creeate a base class which subscribers can extend.
-Subscriber can then attach its method to events in a namespace.
-This seems to be the building block of highly modular application.
+We have created a base class which subscribers can extend.
+Base class contains the magic to map events in a namespace to methods in the subscriber.
+Lets subscriber the event we have been broadcasting.

 {% highlight ruby linenos %}
 # app/pub_sub/subscribers/registration_mailer.rb